 Mr. Baker founded Global Financial Integrity in 2006, and the GFI team has produced more than 25 economic analyses of resource transfers affecting countries, regions, and the world.
 GFI has led in securing the terminology and the reality of illicit financial flows onto the global political-economy agenda.
-He also serves on the Board of Directors of the Center of Concern, on the Policy Advisory Board of Transparency International-USA, and on the Advisory Board of the Ethical Research Institute.
+He also serves on the Policy Advisory Board of Transparency International-USA and on the Advisory Board of the Ethical Research Institute.

 In 1996 he received a grant from the John D. and Catherine T. MacArthur Foundation for a project entitled, “Flight Capital, Poverty and Free-Market Economics.”
 He serves on the World Economic Forum’s Meta-Council on the Illicit Economy.
 He traveled to 23 countries to interview 335 central bankers, commercial bankers, government officials, economists, lawyers, tax collectors, security officers, and sociologists on the relationships between bribery, commercial tax evasion, money laundering, and economic growth.
 From 1985 to 1996 Mr. Baker provided confidential economic advisory services at the presidential level for developing country governments.
 Activities focused principally on issues surrounding anti-corruption strategies, international terms of trade, and developing country debt.
 Research was conducted with 550 business owners and managers in eleven countries, concerning import and export mispricing and movement of tax-evading capital, and money laundering.